Vivitrol can help you stay sober and drug-free

 Vivitrol is not a narcotic.
 It does not produce a “high”.
 Vivitrol will not produce any narcotic-like or alcohol-like effects or cause mental or physical dependence.

 How is naltrexone administered?

 Naltrexone is administered by injection.
 Vivitrol is given as a shot into the buttocks (gluteal) muscle and is administered every 28 days.

 How do I get Vivitrol?

 Vivitrol is a prescription medication and should be given only under the direct supervision of your doctor.
-When you meet with Dr. Aviva at Thalia Medical, you will discuss a treatment plan that may include naltrexone (Vivitrol).
+When you meet with one of our providers at Thalia Medical, you will discuss a treatment plan that may include naltrexone (Vivitrol).
 No single treatment is right for everyone.
-Dr. Aviva will tailor the treatment approach to your needs.
+We will tailor the treatment approach to your needs.
 Reach out today to find out more.